 During quarantine, Trinity Youth Group meets on a weekly drop-in video call hosted by Fr.
 Matt.
 RSVP for the Trinity Youth Group Drop-In Call here.

 The Trinity Youth Chorus brings together talented youth ages 5 to 18 from the five boroughs of New York City.
 Choristers receive individual and group training in vocal technique, music theory, sight-reading, and performance skills from a group of dedicated professionals led by Melissa Attebury, Trinity Church Wall Street’s Associate Director of Music.
 Read more about the Trinity Youth Chorus here.

 Trinity Youth Statement

-When the George Floyd protests began last month, a member of Trinity Youth asked Fr.
+When the George Floyd protests began, a member of Trinity Youth asked Fr.
 Matt, “What is the church going to say about this?”
 Fr.
 Matt replied, “You are the church.
 If you want the church to say something — say something!”